monolive/ansible-hadoop-deprecated/README.md

 Everything should be installed, but services won't be started.
 You will need to connect to ambari webui on port 8080 to start services manually

+NB :
+Following the installation, you can find all scripts + logfiles in /root/ambari-install

+Hive server will also run
+ - metastore
+ - mysql server
+ - webhcat
+ - hcatalog

+Ambari Server will run
+ - ganglia
+ - nagios

 TODO : make the service start following the installation